Arrange a Viewing

 For instance, the mobile park often experiences a surge in demand during tough economic times because they’re one of the most inexpensive housing options.

 In Fenton, MI for example, the average lot rent for an affordable manufactured home community ranges from $300-450 per month, compared to $800-$1,100 per month for apartment rent of similar quality.
-Checkout Tyrone Woods Manufactured Home Community for great deals.
+Checkout some of the best manufactured homes Fenton, MI has to offer at Tyrone Woods Manufactured Home Community for great deals.

 Residential mobile park home